andgineer/airflow/README.md

 With local Airflow scheduler and workers, DB and live reload of DAGs.

-Minicoda already installed so you can use any machine learning or data-science package from Anaconda in your ETL pipelines.
+Minicoda already installed, so you can use any machine learning or data-science package from Anaconda in your ETL pipelines.

 [Apache Airflow](https://airflow.apache.org/docs/stable/) is a workflow management platform.